Marloxo/Tower-Defense-Game/Documentation/Guide.md

   So we fix that by removing the *auto* checkbox in lighting option.
 (And that's it!)

 - Finally, we spice up our UI with some animation.

+## 18. Stage eighteen:
+Create popup UI for upgrading and selling turrets

+- We start by adding new UI called `NodeUI` and position it right top of our turret then we add `Canvas` to hold the *UI buttons* and the upgrading and selling buttons

+- Then we modify `buildManager` Script by adding reference to our Node which will be selected to show the `NodeUI`, and reference to our `NodeUI` script,
+  Then we Create new function Called `selectNode()` and because we want only to select a node or turret at time so we set `turretToBuild=null;` and the same `selectedNode=null;` in `SelectTurretToBuild()` method.

+- Then we modify `OnMouseDown()` method in `Node` Script by calling `selectNode()` method in case the node already got turret

+- After that, we Create new Script called `NodeUI` which will be responsible to show **UI** for that node then we create `SetTarget()` method to enable the `Canvas` to that node in it's position using `GetBuildPosition()` which return the position with offset.
+- Then we need way to hide UI when we click the node again or when we `SelectTurretToBuild` so we create `Hide()` method which will handle that by setting Canvas active to false.
+- Finally, we add cool small fade-in animation whenever we click the node to show the **UI**.